 May be used to fulfill the certification requirements in selected areas such as food service and child day care.
-(See Section I for further information)

-933 School Lunch Workshop
+9.933 School Lunch Workshop (6 Hrs)

-(6 Hrs)

 A concentrated workshop to provide the school lunch cook an opportunity to obtain current information in the areas of nutrition, menu planning and food preparation as well as an opportunity to share ideas and techniques useful in developing and conducting an effective school lunch program.